petervanya/DPDsim/README.md

 * A Fortran module linked via f2py
 * Enhancement with Numba (a JIT compiler)

+Post-processing tools to compute density profiles and radial distribution functions are in `utils.py`.

 There are ad hoc versions in pure Fortran and Julia, which are not developed anymore.

-The recommended and most developed way to simulate is via the package `dpdsim`.

-Post-processing tools to compute density profiles and radial distribution functions are `utils.py`.

 ## Example